 5. Arizona State University

 The Arizona State University BS in Business Entrepreneurship is offered as a major or minor designed for students who are seeking an innovative change in the business world, or those wishing to launch a business of their own.
-The program offers a solid foundation in product development, leadership, communication, collaboration, team building and strategic planning.
+The affordable entrepreneurship degree program offers a solid foundation in product development, leadership, communication, collaboration, team building and strategic planning.

 This program is unique in that is offers collaborative workspaces, accelerator programs, innovation experiences and structured workshops, seminars and competitions for seed funding.
 The university was founded in 1885 and accredited in 1962 by the Association to Advance Collegiate Schools of Business (AACSB).